GliaX/faceshield/README.md

 # Assembly instructions
 * Insert strap into printed head piece
-* Loop strap through buckle and attack to self using heat or a dab of glue
+* Loop strap through buckle and attach to self using heat or a dab of glue
 * Insert clear plastic sheet, using strap to hold mylar in place.

 # Licensing notes